ddelong/ddelong.github.io/_posts/2005-07-12-mac-os-x-1042-released.md

 ### Mail

-  * In Mail, if you retrieve and sort IMAP mail using multiple email clients, the counts of unread IMAP messages in mailboxes other than what&#8217;s in your Inbox are more accurate with this update.
+  * In Mail, if you retrieve and sort IMAP mail using multiple email clients, the counts of unread IMAP messages in mailboxes other than what's in your Inbox are more accurate with this update.
   * Addresses an issue in which IMAP messages deleted in Mail could unexpectedly &#8220;reappear&#8221; after a few seconds.
-  * In some situations, a Mail message&#8217;s attached graphic displayed as a small blue box with a question mark inside the message window, even though the attached file was just fine; this update addresses the issue.
+  * In some situations, a Mail message's attached graphic displayed as a small blue box with a question mark inside the message window, even though the attached file was just fine; this update addresses the issue.
-  * Mail no longer tries to print an HTML message&#8217;s remote images if the &#8220;Display remote images in HTML messages&#8221; option is deselected&mdash;the message is printed without the graphics instead&mdash;after this update is installed.
+  * Mail no longer tries to print an HTML message's remote images if the &#8220;Display remote images in HTML messages&#8221; option is deselected&mdash;the message is printed without the graphics instead&mdash;after this update is installed.
   * This update addresses an issue for Mail in which signatures with graphics were not appearing as expected.

 ### iChat